JosePedroDias/wordle/README.md

 - https://natura.di.uminho.pt/wiki/doku.php?id=dicionarios:main
 - https://natura.di.uminho.pt/download/sources/Dictionaries/wordlists/LATEST/

-Created `words-pt-natura.js` by filtering out 5, 6 a 7 letter words out of the wordlists file.
+Created `pt-<n>-natura.js` by filtering out 5, 6 a 7 letter words out of the wordlists file, ignoring words with hiphen.
 All credits to Universidade do Minho!

+The filtering approach it gets you back is super naive.